-- 37. Learners can access up to four loans in a lifetime, which they can take out either one after the other or at the same time. - 38.
-Learners will need to apply for a loan for each designated qualification. - 39.
-Within this allowance of up to four loans a learner is able to apply for: - 39.1 no more than one loan to complete an Access to HE Diploma - 39.2 up to eight loans to undertake up to a maximum of four full A-levels; this will be treated as one single loan entitlement (see paragraphs 41 and 42) - 39.3 no more than four loans to undertake general and technical qualifications at levels 3, 4, 5 and 6 - 40.
-A learner can study a full A-level by either enrolling on an A-level or enrolling on an AS-level qualification and then progressing to an A-level qualification. - 41.
-Where a learner intends to study towards, and sit: - 41.1 only an A-level exam, they can apply for up to four loans for four individual A-levels.
-They can make these applications at the same time or one after the other - 41.2 an AS-level exam, not followed by an A-level exam, they can apply for up to four loans for four AS-levels - 41.3 an AS-level exam, followed by an A-level exam they can apply for up to four loans for four AS-levels and up to four loans for the corresponding A-levels.
+- 42. Learners can access up to four loans in a lifetime, which they can take out either one after the other or at the same time. - 43.
+Learners will need to apply for a loan for each designated qualification. - 44.
+Within this allowance of up to four loans a learner is able to apply for: - 44.1 no more than one loan to complete an Access to HE Diploma - 44.2 up to eight loans to undertake up to a maximum of four full A-levels; this will be treated as one single loan entitlement (see paragraphs 45 to 47) - 44.3 no more than four loans to undertake general and technical qualifications at levels 3, 4, 5 and 6

+- 45. A learner can study a full A-level by either enrolling on an A-level or enrolling on an AS-level qualification and then progressing to an A-level qualification. - 46.
+Where a learner intends to study towards, and sit: - 46.1 only an A-level exam, they can apply for up to four loans for four individual A-levels.
+They can make these applications at the same time or one after the other - 46.2 an AS-level exam, not followed by an A-level exam, they can apply for up to four loans for four AS-levels - 46.3 an AS-level exam, followed by an A-level exam they can apply for up to four loans for four AS-levels and up to four loans for the corresponding A-levels.
 In this scenario the total fee for the AS-level and A-level must not exceed the maximum loan amount for the A-level.
-Providers must reduce the fee charged to the learner for the A-level(s) to take account of the prior study of AS-levels - 42.
-If a learner enrols on a combination of A-level and AS-levels, they will be able to apply for loans to undertake up to four full A-levels, subject to the overall limits for each learning aim type, outlined above. - 43.
-You can access further information, including illustrative examples on recording A and AS-levels in our ILR provider support manual 2017 to 2018.
+Providers must reduce the fee charged to the learner for the A-level(s) to take account of the prior study of AS-levels - 47.
+If a learner enrols on a combination of A-level and AS-levels, they will be able to apply for loans to undertake up to four full A-levels, subject to the overall limits for each learning aim type, outlined above. - 48.
+You can access further information, including illustrative examples on recording A and AS-levels in our ILR provider support manual 2018 to 2019.